-SITE F: LAND OPPOSITE DUNTISH FARM, EAST OF B3143
+SITE 7: LAND OPPOSITE DUNTISH FARM, EAST OF B3143

 Land either side of the farm track opposite Duntish Farm provides an opportunity for limited new development in this location, away from the main village of Buckland Newton.
-The site has potential for up to four modest homes, of which at least two should be affordable.
+The site has potential for up to four modest homes, for up to 100% affordable housing, and in any event as a rural exception site at least two should be affordable.
 Pairs of semi-detached cottages facing towards the road would be in keeping with local character.

-Site F: Land opposite Duntish Farm, east of B3143
+Site 7: Land opposite Duntish Farm, east of B3143